RCN-ECS/rcn-ecs.github.io/WorkingGroups.md

 **Goals:** To explore intra-specific differences in thermal limits in marine, intertidal, freshwater, and terrestrial taxa, and to compare the scaling of those differences between realms, using geographic distance and environmental differences as our moderators.
 We have surveyed the literature on adaptive divergence of upper and lower thermal limits, and compiled a list of papers that meet our requirements for inclusion.
 We have made significant progress towards extracting data from the complete collection of >60 papers.
 We have generated code that calculates geographic distance between populations, extracts environmental data for each site from commonly used temperature databases, and analyzes/visualizes the data.

+Product: [Limited plasticity in thermally tolerant ectotherm populations: evidence for a trade-off] Published 2021 in Proceedings of the Royal Society B (https://doi.org/10.1098/rspb.2021.0765)

 ### Modeling evolution in marine systems

 Amanda Xuereb, Peter Tiffin, Huijie Xue, Megan Phifer-Rixey

 **Goals:** One challenge of modelling evolution in marine taxa is incorporating the effects of pelagic life stages that impact population structure and connectivity.
 This group will review the use of eco-evolutionary marine models and discuss the impact of factors such as larval dispersal, larval settlement, and sharp clines in environmental conditions on local adaptation.

+Product: [Individual-based eco-evolutionary models for understanding adaptation in changing seas] Published 2021 in Proceedings of the Royal Society B (https://doi.org/10.1098/rspb.2021.2006)

 ### Blinded by the Wright?
 Prevalence of adaptive divergence in phenotypic traits at microgeographic scales